MonetDB/monetdb-nodejs/README.md

 | query         | string        | yes            | The query that has to be prepared.
 If it does not start with prepare (case insensitive), 'PREPARE ' will be prepended to the query.
 | prettyResult  | boolean       | no             | If this is set to true, the exec function will return prettified results.
 If not given, the default from the options is used.
 See the [pretty result section](#pretty) for more info.

-The returned promise resolves with an object with the following properties:
+Returns a promise that resolves with an object with the following properties:

 | Property               | Type         | Description     |
 | :--------------------- | :----------- | :-------------- |